Professional Seminar: Teaneck, NJ - 5 CE Credits

 *Photocopy of Student ID must accompany registration form.
 Students must be enrolled in a post-undergraduate program.

-- Participants will learn to administer a new screening questionnaire for assessing problematic eating behaviors.
+- Participants will administer a new screening questionnaire for assessing problematic eating behaviors.

 - Participants will be able to identify 3 themes relevant to religiously observant clients.